 🥇 Fibonacci series¶

-The Fibonacci series, the Phi number and how they manage to describe the universal proportions, which are part of the world around us¶
+The Fibonacci series, the golden ratio, and how they describe the universal proportions of the world around us¶

-Leonardo de Pisa was an Italian mathematician, who has been better known throughout the world as Fibonacci.
-This mathematician discovered a sequence commonly known as “The Fibonacci series”; he came up with this idea when calculating the number of rabbits that could be obtained over the period of several months, after inducing them to breed.
+Leonardo de Pisa was an Italian mathematician who is better known throughout the world as Fibonacci.
+This mathematician discovered a sequence commonly known as “The Fibonacci series”; he came up with this idea when calculating the number of rabbits that could be bred over a period of several months.

 Suppose that at the beginning of the first month we have a pair of newborn rabbits.
-Therefore, we have one (1) pair of rabbits that will take a month to develop enough to be able to pair.
-So at the end of the first month, we can already cross this pair of rabbits, and we will have 1 + 0 = 1 couples, the same pair of rabbits, because they have not yet procreated.
+Therefore, we have one (1) pair of rabbits that will take a month to develop enough to be able to mate.
+So at the end of the first month, we mate this pair of rabbits and, adding together the number of pairs in this generation and the previous generation, we have 1 + 0 = 1 couple—the same pair of rabbits, because the babies have not yet been born.

-Now, at the end of the second month the first couple gives birth to a second pair of rabbits, and the first pair pairs again, but (of course) they have not yet sired them and in this case we will already have 1 + 1 = 2, to a couple of pairs rabbits.
+Now, at the end of the second month the first couple gives birth to a second pair of rabbits and then mates again.
+The newborn pair is (of course) not yet matured and the next pair of babies has not yet been born, so we have 1 + 1 = 2 pairs of rabbits.

-This type of mathematical pattern is found in countless examples within nature.
+This type of mathematical pattern is found in countless places within nature.
 For example, the number of petals a flower has almost always matches a number in the Fibonacci series.
-While it is true that some flowers have 3 petals, you will find others that have 5 petals, while some will have 8 and you can even find flowers with up to 13 petals.
-But in very few exceptions, you will find a flower with a number of petals that does not match a Fibonacci number.
+Some flowers have 3 petals, you will find others that have 5 petals, some will have 8, and you can even find flowers with 13 petals.
+Much less often will you find a flower with a number of petals that does not match a Fibonacci number.
 That is, with 4, 6, 7, 9, 10 or 11 petals.

 The numbers that belong to this series are presented in a big part of the world that surround us.

-In the year 1753 a Scottish mathematician named Robert Simson discovered that the quotient of two consecutive numbers in the Fibonacci series always tends to be closer to 1.6180339.
-The result will always be alternatively, a number somewhat above and later, another a little below 1.6180339, but yes, without reaching it absolutely.
+In the year 1753 a Scottish mathematician named Robert Simson discovered that the quotient of two consecutive numbers in the Fibonacci series tends towards 1.6180339… as the numbers get larger.
+The result will always be alternatively somewhat above or somewhat below 1.6180339… but trends closer and closer without reaching it absolutely.

-The number to which the relationship between two successive numbers of this same series converges, was called the golden number, which in addition to being irrational, is denoted by the Greek letter Phi.
+The number to which the relationship between two successive numbers of this same series converges is called the golden ratio.
+It is an irrational number, like the more well-known irrational numbers pi and e, and is denoted by the Greek letter phi.

-This allows the seeds to have the optimal filling, that is, the same space between one seed and another.
-Resulting in a distribution of seeds from the center to the periphery and completely covering the area, in the most suitable way possible.
-This is how the new leaves that are generated in the sunflower do not block the sun from the previous leaves and also cover the maximum of the surface, thus managing to receive as much rain as possible.
-This same phenomenon occurs with the leaves of an artichoke.
+This angle allows the seeds to pack into the space available in the most optimal way, that is, with the least leftover space.
+This causes the seeds or florets to completely cover the disk of the sunflower in a characteristic spiral pattern.
+This angle allows the new leaves that are generated in the sunflower to not block the sun for the previous leaves and also cover the maximum amount of surface, thus receiving as much sun as possible.
+The same phenomenon occurs with the leaves of an artichoke.

-But, this does not end there, if you count the spirals that form in the center of a sunflower, you will realize that there are 89 spirals in one direction and 55 in the other; they can also have 144 and 89, where again these three numbers belong to the illustrious succession.
+But it does not end there.
+If you count the spirals that form in the center of a sunflower, you will realize that there are 89 spirals in one direction and 55 in the other; they can also have 144 and 89.
+Both are successive pairs from the same illustrious sequence.

-Trees do not escape this analogy, since if you look closely at the angle that is formed between two consecutive branches, you will realize that they have an angle of approximately 137.5º between them.
+Trees do not escape this phenomenon.
+If you look closely at the angle that is formed between two consecutive branches, you may realize that they too have an angle of approximately 137.5º between them.

-The succession created by Leonardo de Pisa is also related to the so-called golden spiral, which is generated by drawing a series of adjacent squares, the sides of which are made up of the terms of the Fibonacci series.
-The spiral is formed by the arcs of circumference, which are formed by the radii of the sides of these squares.
+The sequence discovered by Leonardo de Pisa is also related to the so-called golden spiral, which is generated by drawing a series of adjacent squares, the sides of which are made up of the terms of the Fibonacci series.
+The spiral is formed by combining quarter-circle arcs with radii equal to the side lengths of these squares.

-Not satisfied with the similarities described in advance, we can also note that equivalent spirals are present in certain galaxies and hurricanes.
+Not satisfied with the similarities described above?
+We also see that equivalent spirals are present in certain galaxies and hurricanes.

 The Fibonacci series and the golden ratio in art¶

-Great music composers in the 20th century, such as Olivier Messiaen, Delia Derbyshire, Béla Bartók, and the band Tool, used this famous succession to invent new structures for their musical chords.
+Great composers of the 20th century, such as Olivier Messiaen, Delia Derbyshire, Béla Bartók, and the band Tool, used this famous succession to invent new musical structures and to inspire their art.

-This Phi number has been directly involved in art for thousands of years.
-Since it also interferes with the ideal proportions of certain ancient architectural structures.
+The golden ratio, phi, has been directly involved in art for thousands of years, and was associated with the ideal proportions of certain ancient architectural structures.

 a / b = (a + b) / a

-Even the famous mathematician and sculptor Phidias, born in 500 BC, is believed to have applied the Phi number to the design of the sculptures in the Parthenon.
+Even the famous mathematician and sculptor Phidias, born in 500 BC, is believed to have applied the golden ratio to the design of sculptures in the Parthenon.

-On the other hand, a Franciscan friar named Luca Bartolomeo de Pacioli was an economist, accountant, mathematician and highly recognized for being one of the forerunners of probability calculus.
-This friar published a book on mathematics in 1509 called “De divina proportione”, which was illustrated by none other than Leonardo da Vinci.
-There he claimed that “Without mathematics there is no art” and this compendium of writings, only intended to reveal the secret to the artists about harmonic forms, using the golden ratio as the main tool.
+The Franciscan friar, economist, and mathematician Luca Bartolomeo de Pacioli was highly recognized for being one of the early contributors to the field of accounting and inventor of double-entry book-keeping.
+He published a mathematical treatise in 1509 called “De divina proportione”, which was illustrated by none other than Leonardo da Vinci.
+He claimed that “without mathematics there is no art” and intended to reveal the mathematical secrets of harmonious forms to the artists of the time with this treatise, using the golden ratio as his main tool.

-In fact, Leonardo da Vinci himself, through what he called the “sectio aurea”, defined the ideal symmetry in his paintings such as “The Mona Lisa”, “The Last Supper” and “The Vitruvian Man”.
+Leonardo da Vinci himself, through what he called the “sectio aurea”, or “golden ratio”, exhibited the ideal symmetry in his paintings “The Mona Lisa”, “The Last Supper”, and “The Vitruvian Man”.

-As if that weren’t enough, this sequence has multiple applications in mathematics, computer science, and even game theory.
-A mathematical curiosity is to add ten consecutive numbers chosen at random from the famous series; You will notice that the result of the sum will always be a multiple of 11.
-As we can see, that the Fibonacci series is full of mathematical anecdotes, which can fascinate anyone who delights in this type of event.
+As if that weren’t enough, this sequence has multiple applications in mathematics, computer science, and game theory.
+As one example, take this mathematical curiosity: add any ten consecutive numbers from this famous series, and the result will always be a multiple of 11.
+Clearly, the Fibonacci series is at the center of countless fascinating mathematical anecdotes.